Meowwish/gizmo-fork/README.md

 * This version of the code is only tested with the versions of Grackle and SLUG that are included as submodules.
 Use other versions at your own risk.
 * Enabling SLUG adds a ~20% memory overhead to the particle data allocations but should have ~5% runtime overhead for production resolution runs.
 * When SLUG is enabled, it is recommended to use 0+1+1024 for the star formation bitflags (and nothing else).
 Without adding +1024, collapse may continue to arbitrarily high densities (implying arbitrarily small timesteps in MFM mode).
+* Even with the +1024 bitflag, a very small number of gas particles may still have extremely high densities.
+This appears to be due to some gas particles gaining mass (via SN ejecta) and becoming bound to one or more neighbouring particles.
+However, timesteps for these particles are not updated immediately, since particles only have their timesteps updated when their *previous* timestep ends.
+Ideally, particles that have their mass/momentum/energy changed would have their timesteps recalculated immediately following the feedback injection, but this is not implemented.
 * `GALSF_SFR_MOLECULAR_CRITERION` is not compatible with Grackle cooling.
 Don't try to use it with Grackle.
 * The SLUG functionality has not been tested with cosmological simulations.
 It may not work or may even give incorrect results.
 * The SLUG functionality has not been tested with OpenMP.
 It may not work or may even given incorrect results.